What does IAS stand for?

 Why might my scores have reduced since my last audit?

-The new protocol scoring model for the HSE element is based directly on IOGP 423 guidance, and we have created new aligned scoring guidance for the Quality and Competence & Training elements for the two-day audit, also aligned to the IOGP model.
+The new protocol scoring model for the HSE element is based directly on IOGP 423 guidance, and we have created new aligned scoring guidance for the Quality and Competence and Training elements for the two-day audit, also aligned to the IOGP model.

 As the guidance has strict compliance requirements to be met for each of the 0%/30%/60%/100% scoring bands, we have noted that suppliers are achieving lower scores when audited against the new protocol, compared to the previous scoring model (pre January 2020).